-We can divide the developer’s reaction to emerged difficulties into three categories.
+We can divide the developer’s reaction to emerging difficulties into three categories:

-- The first – a person stops doing anything and waits.
+First — a person stops doing the task and waits.

-- The second – working outside of the development team he starts to address issues at his own discretion stepping aside from the initial assignment and spending a lot of time.
+Second — working outside of the development team, he starts to address issues at his own discretion stepping aside from the initial assignment and spending a lot of time.

 All three cases are bad.

-The works case scenario is when a developer attempts to resolve the situation without discussing it with the team.
-Much time is spent and you are given the results you don’t need.
-And everything should be done from scratch.
+However, the worst case scenario is when a developer attempts to resolve the situation without discussing it with the team.
+As a result, much time is wasted, and everything must be done from scratch.

-The second one in terms of severity is the case when a developer doesn’t undertake any action and soon you understand that nothing has been done.
-It happened because he was blocked by the absence of backend, API, or anything else that doesn’t eventually matter at all.
-The developer decided that the best he could do would be to flag the issue during the next daily meeting.
-By doing so, he wasted time and put the project’s timelines at risk.
+The second one, in terms of “severity,” is the case when a developer doesn’t undertake any action, and soon you realize that nothing has been done.
+This happened because he was blocked by the absence of a backend, API, or anything that doesn’t matter at all.
+The developer decided that the best he could do would be to flag the issue during the next meeting.
+By doing so, he wasted time and placed the project’s timeline at risk.

-And the third story.
-Objectively it is not that terrible.
-It occurs when a developer starts throwing plenty of minor questions to the team, which may force the key team player (lead or architect) to micromanagement.
-This provokes micromanagement that is always harmful.
+And the third story, objectively, is not that terrible.
+It occurs when a developer throws plenty of minor questions to the team, which may force the key team player (i.e., lead or architect) to micromanage — which is always harmful.

 These are the three foremost things to beware of.

-And we haven’t yet discussed a developer’s performance, qualification, knowledge, etc. We are simply evaluating a person in terms of soft skills and some understanding that in the future he needs to work in a team but not in isolation.
+And we haven’t yet discussed a developer’s performance, qualification, and knowledge.
+We are simply evaluating a person in terms of soft skills and understanding that in the future, the developer needs to work in a team and not in isolation.

-Pay attention to how a remote developer hands over the results of his work:
+Pay attention to how a developer hands over the results of his work:

-- A person accomplishes the task and informs you about it, you start checking and it appears that “everything is done, but …” meaning a number of minor things that should have been clarified independently;
+- A person accomplishes the task and informs you about it, you start checking, and it appears that “everything is done, but …” meaning several minor things that should have been clarified independently have not been.

-- A person accomplishes the task and schedules a short call to demonstrate the results, informs about the minor issues if there are any.
-Prepares a short integration manual if needed.
+- A person accomplishes the task and schedules a short call to demonstrate the results, and highlights minor issues.

-Unlikely we can evaluate the above-mentioned traits of developers at the interview level.
-However, the test task will clearly reveal all of them.
+It is unlikely for us to evaluate the above-mentioned traits of developers at the interview level.
+However, the test task will clearly display these traits.